Yeoford railway station: History

 The station was opened by the North Devon Railway in July 1857.
 On 1 November 1865 the first section of the Okehampton Railway opened from Yeoford (now known as Yeoford Junction) to North Tawton, although the new railway ran alongside the existing North Devon line almost to Coleford.
 This route was to become the London and South Western Railway main line to Plymouth.
 To carry this extra traffic the line was doubled from Crediton to Yeoford on 1 June 1876 and onwards to a new Coleford Junction on 16 May 1877.
 The platform for trains going towards Plymouth and Barnstaple was given an extra track so trains could stand on both sides.

 There were sidings on both sides of the station but in 1943 additional long sidings were laid at the Crediton end south of the Plymouth platform so that traffic could be exchanged between the two routes.
 The goods yard was closed on 10 February 1964 and the signal box closed on 18 August 1968.
-Through trains beyond Okehampton to Plymouth had been withdrawn in May 1968 and passenger services to Okeheampton ceased in 1972.
+Through trains beyond Okehampton to Plymouth had been withdrawn in May 1968 and passenger services to Okehampton ceased in 1972.

 Coleford Junction was closed on 17 October 1971, since when the two lines at Yeoford have been operated as individual lines from Crediton to Barnstaple and to the quarry at Meldon near Okehampton.
 The Dartmoor Railway had planned to reopen the disused platform at Yeoford in order to create an interchange with the Tarka Line (and thus the national network).
 Through running from Yeoford to Okehampton was intended to commence in 2009 but this failed to happen.
 Daily passenger trains have since been restored between Exeter and Okehampton (now known as the Dartmoor line) but they cannot call at Yeoford as the platform on that line is derelict.
 The Tarka Line trains use what used to be the southbound platform in both directions.

 The station has been used by many operators, but recently, over the last decade by Wales & West, a regional West Country and south Wales train operator, which in 2001 divided into Wessex Trains and Wales & Borders.
 Since then, Yeoford has been served by Wessex Trains and more recently by the Greater Western franchise, owned and operated by FirstGroup and now known as Great Western Railway.